The uncloneable bit exists: Abstract

 Alternative approaches were considered, such as a heuristic proof of security in the quantum random oracle model~\cite{BL20,AKL+22}.
 A variety of candidate schemes were proposed, but their security could neither be proved without any assumptions, nor with computational assumptions that are well-justified via existing constructions, such as one-way functions.
 For example, \cite{CHV24arxiv}~presented candidates relying on conjectures about uncloneable forms of indistinguishability obfuscation, and \cite{BBCNPR24}~considered a relaxed notion of security that deviates from the negligible scaling proposed originally.
 Other work concentrated on variants of uncloneable encryption, notably with interaction~\cite{BC23arxiv}, or with quantum keys~\cite{AKY24arxiv}.
 Some even considered the possibility that an uncloneable bit cannot exist, proving no-go theorems on possible schemes~\cite{MST21, AKL+22, CKNY25}.
 Alas, the pursuit of the `uncloneable bit' seemed to question our everyday intuition of whether there is any operational meaning associated with encoding information.

 In particular, it was determined from the no-go theorems that the states in any such encoding must be highly mixed.
 Recently, \cite{BC26}~used the insight that \textit{decoupling} should inherently be tied to this fact.
-It is the idea that in a tripartite quantum system, two parties are said to `decouple' if they are separable, implying a notion of statistical independence between them. \cite{BC26}~proved security of a scheme showing security $\widetilde{O}\left(\tfrac{1}{\lambda}\right)$ in the security parameter $\lambda$ with no computational assumptions, achieving the relaxed notion of \textit{weak uncloneable security} introduced in~\cite{BBCNPR24}.
-The work left open the question of achieving the full strength of the uncloneable bit, which required a negligible bound~\cite{BL20}, and is known as \textit{strong uncloneable security}.
-Here, we report the latter, showing that there exists a scheme with security $\exp(- \lambda)$ in the security parameter~$\lambda$, without any computational assumptions; unveiling the uncloneable bit in Nature.
+It is the idea that in a tripartite quantum system, two parties are said to `decouple' if they are separable, implying a notion of statistical independence between them. \cite{BC26}~proved security of a scheme showing security $\widetilde{O}\left(\tfrac{1}{q}\right)$ in the number of qubits $q$ with no computational assumptions, achieving the relaxed notion of \textit{weak uncloneable security} introduced in~\cite{BBCNPR24}.
+The main idea was that a sufficient condition for decoupling guarantees randomness extraction on $A$ in a fully quantum generalisation of \textit{privacy amplification} \cite{TSSR11} which was the main obstacle to proving security, and hence existence of uncloneable encryption.
+The work left open the question of achieving the full strength of the uncloneable bit, which requires a negligible bound~\cite{BL20}, and is known as \textit{strong uncloneable security}.
+Here, we report the latter, showing that there exists a scheme with security $\exp(-q)$ in the number of qubits~$q$, without any computational assumptions; unveiling the uncloneable bit in Nature.